-Enterprise DevOps Adoption — 4 Pitfalls to Avoid
+Enterprise DevOps Adoption: 4 Common Missteps and Pitfalls to Avoid while Transitioning to DevOps.

 Enterprises are embracing DevOps on their march towards digital transformation in response to the mounting pressure to increase operational efficiency and decrease costs.
 Forrester named 2017, “the year of enterprise DevOps” as its report showed that 63% of organizations that answered their Global DevOps Benchmark survey have either implemented or are expanding on their implementation of DevOps.
 The data also indicates that the trend has continued into 2018, as 27% of responders planned on DevOps implementation within 12 months.